The Personal Case for Using Skill-Based Treatment

 In this compelling post, the author shares a personal perspective on the efficacy of skill-based treatment, shedding light on the transformative impact it can have in the realm of behavior services.

 After that dinner party, I realized I hadn’t done the right thing.
 I thought, “There’s no way I’ve recommended this procedure to my clients.
 There’s no way I believed this was the best approach.”
-Then it hit me: while ABA once recommended extinction-based procedures, we’ve evolved to embrace more child-directed and empathetic approaches like Skill Based Treatment (SBT).
-In both my personal recommendations and our company’s approach, SBT has become central to our treatment plans and parent support.
-We’ve moved away from ignoring client behaviors.
-Instead, we emphasize empathy and understanding why clients behave as they do.
-We focus on teaching them to make requests in their way and cope with changes to their schedules and activities.
+Then it hit me: While Applied Behavior Analysis (ABA) once leaned heavily on extinction-based procedures, the field has evolved to embrace more child-directed and empathetic approaches like Skill-Based Treatment (SBT).
+In both my personal recommendations and my company’s approach, SBT has become central to our treatment plans and parent support.

 So what did I do at home for my daughter?

 While I didn’t follow the formal SBT process, I began using its language with my 3-year-old.
-I say things like “I understand that this is hard and it’s okay to be mad.”
-I give her time to feel angry and offer hugs when she’s crying—even if she’s crying in response to a request, throwing things, acting out toward her sisters, or having a tantrum.
-I provide time that’s exclusively “her way,” where we do exactly what she wants, how she wants, without questions.
-I’m fully present—no phone, no distractions, no demands.
-In return, she’s more willing to do things I ask, even if they’re not her preference because she knows she’ll get her time to do things her way.
+Now, I say things like, “I understand that this is hard, and it’s okay to be mad.”
+I give her time to feel angry and offer hugs even when she’s upset over a request.
+Whether she’s throwing things, acting out toward her sisters, or having a tantrum, I provide her with dedicated time that is exclusively “her way”—where we do exactly what she wants, how she wants, with no questions asked.
+During this time, I am fully present—no phone, no distractions, no demands.

-This approach has reduced her tantrums, improved her communication with me, and strengthened our bond.
-We haven’t experienced a meltdown like that dinner party since I started using more SBT techniques.
+In return, she’s more willing to do things I ask, even when they’re not her preference, because she knows she’ll get her time to do things her way.
+This approach has significantly reduced her tantrums, improved our communication, and strengthened our bond.
+Since making these changes, we haven’t had another meltdown like that dinner party incident.
 I feel I’m doing better by my daughter and her two younger sisters.
-I’ve become a stronger BCBA and feel more confident recommending SBT and showing greater empathy with our clients.
+I’ve also become a stronger Board Certified Behavior Analyst (BCBA), more confident in recommending SBT, and more committed to incorporating empathy into my practice.

 Contact Graham Behavior Services about ABA therapy or our Purposeful Parenting program if you are experiencing challenges with your children.